 What will you learn?

-This course will emphasize the philosophical and observational skills required to understand behaviour, while also providing training in image-capture technologies and computer vision methods that can assist in the collection and analysis of video recorded behaviour datasets.
+This course will emphasize the philosophical and observational skills required to understand behaviour, while also providing training in motion capture technologies and computer vision methods that can assist in the collection and analysis of video recorded behaviour datasets.

-Focusing on the tool DeepLabCut, students will analyse an original video dataset and have the opportunity to practice tracking, pose estimation, action segmentation, kinematic analysis and modeling of behaviour.
+Focusing on the tool DeepLabCut, students will analyse either their own original video dataset or datasets of general interest and have the opportunity to practice tracking, pose estimation, action segmentation, kinematic analysis and modeling of behaviour.

 By the end of the course, you will: